History of Yemen: Houthi takeover, Civil War and Saudi intervention

-In 2014, the Houthi movement, which had been waging an insurgency against the Yemeni government since 2004, began a gradual takeover of Yemen, defeating government forces in the Battle of Amran and the Battle of Sana'a (2014).
+In 2014, the Houthi movement, which had been waging an insurgency against the Yemeni government since 2004, began a gradual takeover of Yemen, defeating government forces in the Battle of Amran and the Battle of Sanaa (2014).
 Their advance continued throughout Yemen, prompting the start of the Saudi Arabian-led intervention in Yemen.
 The Houthis attacked Aden on 25 March 2015, beginning the Battle of Aden (2015).
 Despite Saudi airstrikes, the Houthis managed to take advance into the Tawahi, Khormaksar, and Crater districts.
 The tide turned on 14 July, when an anti-Houthi counteroffensive managed to trap the Houthis on the peninsula.
 By 6 August 2015, the Hadi government had captured 75% of Taiz, and the Lahij insurgency had expelled Houthis from the Lahij Governorate.
 Hadi fortunes dissipated on 16 August, when Houthi forces successfully counterattacked and forced the Hadi forces to retreat from Al-Salih Gardens and the Al-Dabab Mountain region.
 Hadi forces attributed this reverse to a lack of military equipment.
 In Hadramaut, Al-Qaeda in the Arabian Peninsula (AQAP) managed to take over Mukalla after winning the Battle of Mukalla (2015), and in December 2015 they took over Zinjibar and Jaar.

 2016 saw the Hadi government defeat Houthi forces in the Battle of Port Midi, and retake Mukalla from AQAP in the Battle of Mukalla (2016).
 In January 2017, the United States carried out the Raid on Yakla, in a failed attempt to obtain new intelligence regarding AQAP.
 In December, the Hadi Government began the Al Hudaydah offensive.
 In June 2018, the Hadi Government began an attack on the city of Hudaydah itself, starting the Battle of Al Hudaydah, which is considered the largest battle in the war since the start of the Saudi intervention.

 In December 2017, former president and strongman Ali Abdullah Saleh was killed.
 He had been an ally of the Houthis since 2014 until just before his death.